xinhe2205/HPC/docs/Documentation/Applications/chemicalKinetics.md

 ### Chemkin

-Chemkin GUI can be accessed though a [FastX virtual desktop](https://nrel.github.io/HPC/Documentation/Viz_Analytics/virtualgl_fastx/).
+The Chemkin GUI can be accessed though a [FastX virtual desktop](../Viz_Analytics/virtualgl_fastx.md).
 To use Chemkin Reaction Workbench in a FastX session, open a terminal within the FastX desktop and execute the following:
 ```
 $ module load ansys/2025R1
 $ run_rdworkbench.sh